 All of our Pupil Premium children are included on a class Pupil Premium provision map, which clearly shows the additional support, opportunities and targeted intervention they are receiving.
 The pupils are set targets or outcomes and these are reviewed regularly and progress monitored carefully.
-These interventions could be delivered by Teacher, TA or HLTA depending on the needs of the pupils.
+These interventions could be delivered by either a Teacher, TA or HLTA, depending on the needs of the pupils.
 The impact of this work is monitored regularly.
-Interventions may include: phonics booster, handwriting, fine and gross motor control activities, social skills, writing, maths challenges, clubs, language groups, reading and maths support to name but a few.
+Interventions may include: phonics booster, talk boost, handwriting, fine and gross motor control activities, social skills, writing, maths challenges, clubs, language groups, reading and maths support to name but a few.
 We strive to use interventions that we have found proven to work or have a good evidence base e.g. researched by EEF (Education Endowment Fund).
 Intervention impact is monitored closely and impact judged.
-We use Teachers, TAs and HLTAs to deliver interventions.